MexrlDev/repo/PS3/LuaPlayer-PS3/Readme.md

 Full support for up to 7 controllers (DualShock 3 / Sixaxis), including digital, analogue, pressure‑sensitive, and motion axes.

+Call `pad.InitPads(n)` before reading any input — it takes the number of controllers you want active, e.g. `pad.InitPads(1)` for a single pad.
+Skipping this will give you garbage or zero values on all inputs.

 **Digital buttons** (return `true`/`false`):

 ```lua